 BOSTON (January 4, 2019)—On Monday, January 21, 2019, the Museum of Fine Arts, Boston (MFA), in partnership with Citizens Bank, invites the community to honor the legacy of Dr. Martin Luther King Jr. at a free open house.
 The annual event runs from 10 am to 5 pm, offering an array of programming throughout the day for all ages.
-At 12 pm, Matthew Teitelbaum, the MFA’s Ann and Graham Gund Director, will welcome Boston’s Mayor Martin J. Walsh and Jerry Sargent, president of Citizens Bank, Massachusetts, and offer remarks commemorating the life and work of Dr. King.
-Mayor Walsh and Teitelbaum will then be joined by the leadership of King Boston, as they announce the winners of a city-wide student essay contest for middle and high school students.
+At 11:30 am, Matthew Teitelbaum, the MFA’s Ann and Graham Gund Director, will be joined by Marie St. Fleur, executive director, King Boston, to offer remarks commemorating the life and work of Dr. King.
+They will then announce the winners of a city-wide student essay contest for middle and high school students.
 Contest winners, inspired by the legacy of Dr. King and Coretta Scott King, will have the opportunity to publicly read an excerpt from their essay at the Museum.
 In addition to hearing musical performances and joining gallery tours highlighting works by artists of color, attendees can view art created by students from the MFA’s 10 Community Arts Initiative partners and contribute to an interactive art installation presented by the MFA Teen Arts Council exploring the values of unity and liberation.
 Visitors can check for updates on all of the day’s activities on the MFA’s Facebook, Twitter and Instagram, as well as share their own photos using #MLKDay and #mfaBoston.

 Citizens Bank has sponsored the MFA’s Martin Luther King Jr. Day Open House for 17 consecutive years, allowing the Museum to welcome more than 110,000 attendees for free since 2003.